hashicorp/terraform-provider-google/website/docs/r/compute_security_policy.html.markdown

 * `operator` - (Required) You can specify an exact match or a partial match by using a field operator and a field value.

-  * EQUALS: The operator matches if the field value equals the specified value.
+  * `EQUALS`: The operator matches if the field value equals the specified value.
-  * STARTS_WITH: The operator matches if the field value starts with the specified value.
+  * `STARTS_WITH`: The operator matches if the field value starts with the specified value.
-  * ENDS_WITH: The operator matches if the field value ends with the specified value.
+  * `ENDS_WITH`: The operator matches if the field value ends with the specified value.
-  * CONTAINS: The operator matches if the field value contains the specified value.
+  * `CONTAINS`: The operator matches if the field value contains the specified value.
-  * EQUALS_ANY: The operator matches if the field value is any value.
+  * `EQUALS_ANY`: The operator matches if the field value is any value.

 * `value` - (Optional) A request field matching the specified value will be excluded from inspection during preconfigured WAF evaluation.
-    The field value must be given if the field `operator` is not "EQUALS_ANY", and cannot be given if the field `operator` is "EQUALS_ANY".
+    The field value must be given if the field `operator` is not `EQUALS_ANY`, and cannot be given if the field `operator` is `EQUALS_ANY`.

 <a name="nested_rate_limit_options"></a>The `rate_limit_options` block supports:

 * `conform_action` - (Required) Action to take for requests that are under the configured rate limit threshold.
-Valid option is "allow" only.
+Valid option is `allow` only.

 * `exceed_action` - (Required) When a request is denied, returns the HTTP response code specified.
-    Valid options are "deny()" where valid values for status are 403, 404, 429, and 502.
+    Valid options are `deny()` where valid values for status are 403, 404, 429, and 502.

 * `rate_limit_threshold` - (Required) Threshold at which to begin ratelimiting.
 Structure is [documented below](#nested_threshold).

-* `ban_duration_sec` - (Optional) Can only be specified if the `action` for the rule is "rate_based_ban".
+* `ban_duration_sec` - (Optional) Can only be specified if the `action` for the rule is `rate_based_ban`.
     If specified, determines the time (in seconds) the traffic will continue to be banned by the rate limit after the rate falls below the threshold.

-* `ban_threshold` - (Optional) Can only be specified if the `action` for the rule is "rate_based_ban".
+* `ban_threshold` - (Optional) Can only be specified if the `action` for the rule is `rate_based_ban`.
-    If specified, the key will be banned for the configured 'ban_duration_sec' when the number of requests that exceed the 'rate_limit_threshold' also exceed this 'ban_threshold'.
+    If specified, the key will be banned for the configured `ban_duration_sec` when the number of requests that exceed the `rate_limit_threshold` also exceed this `ban_threshold`.
 Structure is [documented below](#nested_threshold).

 * `enforce_on_key` - (Optional) Determines the key to enforce the rate_limit_threshold on.
-If not specified, defaults to "ALL".
+If not specified, defaults to `ALL`.

-    * ALL: A single rate limit threshold is applied to all the requests matching this rule.
+  * `ALL`: A single rate limit threshold is applied to all the requests matching this rule.
-    * IP: The source IP address of the request is the key.
+  * `IP`: The source IP address of the request is the key.
 Each IP has this limit enforced separately.
-    * HTTP_HEADER: The value of the HTTP header whose name is configured under "enforceOnKeyName".
+  * `HTTP_HEADER`: The value of the HTTP header whose name is configured under `enforce_on_key_name`.
 The key value is truncated to the first 128 bytes of the header value.
-If no such header is present in the request, the key type defaults to ALL.
+If no such header is present in the request, the key type defaults to `ALL`.
-    * XFF_IP: The first IP address (i.e. the originating client IP address) specified in the list of IPs under X-Forwarded-For HTTP header.
-If no such header is present or the value is not a valid IP, the key type defaults to ALL.
+  * `XFF_IP`: The first IP address (i.e. the originating client IP address) specified in the list of IPs under `X-Forwarded-For` HTTP header.
+If no such header is present or the value is not a valid IP, the key type defaults to `ALL`.
-    * HTTP_COOKIE: The value of the HTTP cookie whose name is configured under "enforceOnKeyName".
+  * `HTTP_COOKIE`: The value of the HTTP cookie whose name is configured under `enforce_on_key_name`.
 The key value is truncated to the first 128 bytes of the cookie value.
-If no such cookie is present in the request, the key type defaults to ALL.
+If no such cookie is present in the request, the key type defaults to `ALL`.
-    * HTTP_PATH: The URL path of the HTTP request.
+  * `HTTP_PATH`: The URL path of the HTTP request.
 The key value is truncated to the first 128 bytes
-    * SNI: Server name indication in the TLS session of the HTTPS request.
+  * `SNI`: Server name indication in the TLS session of the HTTPS request.
 The key value is truncated to the first 128 bytes.
-The key type defaults to ALL on a HTTP session.
+The key type defaults to `ALL` on a HTTP session.
-    * REGION_CODE: The country/region from which the request originates.
+  * `REGION_CODE`: The country/region from which the request originates.

-* `enforce_on_key_name` - (Optional) Rate limit key name applicable only for the following key types: HTTP_HEADER -- Name of the HTTP header whose value is taken as the key value.
-HTTP_COOKIE -- Name of the HTTP cookie whose value is taken as the key value.
+* `enforce_on_key_name` - (Optional) Rate limit key name applicable only for the following key types:

+  * `HTTP_HEADER` -- Name of the HTTP header whose value is taken as the key value.
+  * `HTTP_COOKIE` -- Name of the HTTP cookie whose value is taken as the key value.

-* `enforce_on_key_configs` - (Optional, [Beta](https://terraform.io/docs/providers/google/guides/provider_versions.html)) If specified, any combination of values of enforce_on_key_type/enforce_on_key_name is treated as the key on which ratelimit threshold/action is enforced.
+* `enforce_on_key_configs` - (Optional, [Beta](https://terraform.io/docs/providers/google/guides/provider_versions.html)) If specified, any combination of values of enforce_on_key_type/enforce_on_key_name is treated as the key on which rate limit threshold/action is enforced.
 You can specify up to 3 enforce_on_key_configs.
-If `enforce_on_key_configs` is specified, enforce_on_key must be set to an empty string.
+If `enforce_on_key_configs` is specified, `enforce_on_key` must be set to an empty string.
 Structure is [documented below](#nested_enforce_on_key_configs).

   **Note:** To avoid the conflict between `enforce_on_key` and `enforce_on_key_configs`, the field [`enforce_on_key`](#enforce_on_key) needs to be set to an empty string.

 <a name="nested_enforce_on_key_configs"></a>The `enforce_on_key_configs` block supports:

-* `enforce_on_key_name` - (Optional) Rate limit key name applicable only for the following key types: HTTP_HEADER: Name of the HTTP header whose value is taken as the key value.
-HTTP_COOKIE: Name of the HTTP cookie whose value is taken as the key value.
+* `enforce_on_key_name` - (Optional) Rate limit key name applicable only for the following key types:

+  * `HTTP_HEADER` -- Name of the HTTP header whose value is taken as the key value.
+  * `HTTP_COOKIE` -- Name of the HTTP cookie whose value is taken as the key value.

-* `enforce_on_key_type` - (Optional) Determines the key to enforce the rate_limit_threshold on.
-If not specified, defaults to "ALL".
+* `enforce_on_key_type` - (Optional) Determines the key to enforce the `rate_limit_threshold` on.
+If not specified, defaults to `ALL`.

-    * ALL: A single rate limit threshold is applied to all the requests matching this rule.
+    * `ALL`: A single rate limit threshold is applied to all the requests matching this rule.
-    * IP: The source IP address of the request is the key.
+    * `IP`: The source IP address of the request is the key.
 Each IP has this limit enforced separately.
-    * HTTP_HEADER: The value of the HTTP header whose name is configured under "enforceOnKeyName".
+    * `HTTP_HEADER`: The value of the HTTP header whose name is configured on `enforce_on_key_name`.
 The key value is truncated to the first 128 bytes of the header value.
-If no such header is present in the request, the key type defaults to ALL.
+If no such header is present in the request, the key type defaults to `ALL`.
-    * XFF_IP: The first IP address (i.e. the originating client IP address) specified in the list of IPs under X-Forwarded-For HTTP header.
-If no such header is present or the value is not a valid IP, the key type defaults to ALL.
+    * `XFF_IP`: The first IP address (i.e. the originating client IP address) specified in the list of IPs under X-Forwarded-For HTTP header.
+If no such header is present or the value is not a valid IP, the key type defaults to `ALL`.
-    * HTTP_COOKIE: The value of the HTTP cookie whose name is configured under "enforceOnKeyName".
+    * `HTTP_COOKIE`: The value of the HTTP cookie whose name is configured under `enforce_on_key_name`.
 The key value is truncated to the first 128 bytes of the cookie value.
-If no such cookie is present in the request, the key type defaults to ALL.
+If no such cookie is present in the request, the key type defaults to `ALL`.
-    * HTTP_PATH: The URL path of the HTTP request.
+    * `HTTP_PATH`: The URL path of the HTTP request.
 The key value is truncated to the first 128 bytes
-    * SNI: Server name indication in the TLS session of the HTTPS request.
+    * `SNI`: Server name indication in the TLS session of the HTTPS request.
 The key value is truncated to the first 128 bytes.
-The key type defaults to ALL on a HTTP session.
+The key type defaults to `ALL` on a HTTP session.
-    * REGION_CODE: The country/region from which the request originates.
+    * `REGION_CODE`: The country/region from which the request originates.

 * `exceed_redirect_options` - (Optional) Parameters defining the redirect action that is used as the exceed action.
 Cannot be specified if the exceed action is not redirect.
 Structure is [documented below](#nested_exceed_redirect_options).